camoloqlo/wosbot/README.md

 This repository serves as a communication hub and historical archive for the WOS Bot project.

 - **The new bot is actively developed and maintained** - Visit [camodev.me](https://camodev.me/) to access it.
-- **GitHub Issues**: Report bugs or suggest features related to the new version.
 - **Discord Server**: Join for real-time support and community discussions.

 _WOS Bot is an automation tool.
 Usage may violate game terms of service; please use at your own discretion and risk._